dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInFcns/Round.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # ROUND

 The `ROUND` function rounds the specified number up or down to the (optionally) specified number of decimal places.
+Specifically, the rounding behavior corresponds to the value returned by a ROUND_HALF_UP.

 ## Syntax